 But more than any other factor, the window style is usually the most important for finding your perfect window treatment.
 Here are Sunburst’s picks for window treatments to match the unique window types found in Gainesville homes.

 Sidelights are those long, thin windows that are found on either side of the front door in Gainesville homes.
 Picking the best window treatment for sidelight windows is distinctly important for a few reasons.
-First, they’re a focal point of your home, since most people's eyes are naturally drawn to the front door when looking at a house.
-Second, people–from the mail carrier to guests to door-to-door salesmen–are going to see them up close, which means that a great window treatment that much more important to make sure you maintain your privacy.
+First, they’re a focal point of your home, since most visitors’ eyes are naturally drawn to the front door when looking at a house.
+Second, people–from the mail carrier to guests to door-to-door salesmen–are going to see them up close, which means that a great window treatment that much more important to make sure you keep your privacy.

 What we recommend for sidelight window treatments: Plantation shutters.
-Not only do shutters give your home elegant looks and top-notch privacy, but they’re also the easiest window treatment to get customized for long, thin sidelight windows.
+Not only do they give your home elegant looks and top-notch privacy, but they’re also the easiest window treatment to get customized for long, thin sidelight windows.